nossbigg/eslint-plugin-clean-code-react/docs/rules/max-jsx-spread-props.md

 # max-jsx-spread-props

-Ensures that `JSXElement` does not exceed max number of spread props.
+JSX Element does not exceed max number of spread props.

 ## Rule Details